Staying Hydrated Without a Caffeine or Carbonated Drink – Limonana

 • Sprig of mint to garnish (optional)

-1. Dissolve the Monk Fruit / erythritol sweetener in a bit of hot water and set aside.
+1. Dissolve the sweetener in a bit of hot water and set aside.

-2. Using a knife, remove the peel from the lemon and be sure to cut off all the white pith as it is bitter.
-Separate the sections of lemon flesh from the membranes – like one does for orange suprí¨mes.
-Discard the membranes and any seeds, and put the flesh of the lemon into a blender.
+2. Remove the peel from the lemons and cut off all the white pith.
+Separate the lemon flesh from the membranes.
+Discard membranes and seeds; put the flesh into a blender.

-3. Add the mint and Monk Fruit / erythritol sweetener and pulse a few times until the mint leaves are well chopped.
-Add the ice cold water and pulse again to mix.
-Taste the Limonana and add more sweetener, if necessary.
+3. Add the mint and sweetener and pulse until the mint leaves are well chopped.
+Add the cold water and pulse again to mix.

-4. Allow to chill in the fridge for a bit, to let the flavour mature.
+4. Allow to chill in the fridge to let the flavour mature.

 Enjoy!